ahoneybun/nix-configs/README.md

 ### x86_64 Nix files: (nix-configs/systems/x86_64/)

-- `shepard.nix` : This file is for my System76 nebula49.
+- `shepard` : This is my System76 nebula49.
-- `garrus.nix` : This file is for my System76 Galago Pro (galp3-b).
+- `garrus` : This is my System76 Galago Pro (galp3-b).
+- `edi` : This is my custom build for Home Assistant, Nextcloud and Jellyfin.
-- `thelio-nvidia.nix` : This file is for my work Thelio B1.
+- `thelio-nvidia` : This is my work Thelio B1.
-- `sovereign.nix` : This file is for a Linode instance but it could be for other VPS services as well.
+- `sovereign` : This is a Linode instance but it could be for other VPS services as well.
-- `harbinger.nix` : This file is for a Linode instance but it could be for other VPS services as well.
+- `harbinger` : This is a Linode instance but it could be for other VPS services as well.

 ### aarch64 Nix files: (nix-configs/systems/aarch64/)

-- `jaal.nix` : This file is for my Pinebook Pro.
+- `jaal.nix` : This is my Pinebook Pro.
-- `peebee.nix` : This file is for my PinePhone.
+- `peebee.nix` : This is my PinePhone.
-- `vetra.nix` : This file is for my Pi 4B.
+- `vetra.nix` : This is my Raspberry Pi 4B.

 ## Web Nix files: (nix-configs/web/)